 This page leads readers to publications documenting MAP infections in nonruminants.
 Photos are included merely to demonstrate the diversity of affected animals.
-In only one case, a pot-bellied pig, is the actual MAP-infected animal shown.
+In two instances, a human and a pot-bellied pig, the actual MAP-infected “animal” is shown.

 Dog (Canis lupus familiaris)